Method of evolving junction on optimal path planning in flow fields: Problem Statement

+where $D$ is a $(d-1)$-dimensional unit ball.
 Also within each region, we suppose that the flow velocity $u$ is a constant vector.
-Hence we can denote the flow velocity in each region $R_\alpha$ separately by $u_\alpha$ with additional assumption that

-\begin{remark} The assumption \eqref{flow_v_bound} is only a condition to ensure we can find the global optimal of the problem theoretically.
-Without this condition, our algorithm is still convergent but only guarantees converging to a local minimizer. \end{remark}

-The vehicle needs to be controlled from an initial position $x_0$, crossing different regions and finally reaches the target position $x_f$.
-Further, we assume \begin{assumption} There exists at least one optimal trajectory that goes through each region no more than once. \end{assumption} \begin{assumption} Denote the set $X$ to be
+Hence we can denote the flow velocity in each region $R_\alpha$ separately by $u_\alpha$.
+The vehicle needs to be controlled from an initial position $x_0$, crossing different regions and finally reaching the target position $x_f$.